data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 So it’s very possible that if you’re not able to reproduce what you did before or have some explanation of that or some understanding of what went into an analysis and how to reproduce that, then there could very well be compliance issues as we’re starting to see in the European Union and other places.

-**Host:** So when I think about software engineering, a lot of the concepts of reproducibility and in being very deterministic make obvious sense to me.
+**Kyle:** So when I think about software engineering, a lot of the concepts of reproducibility and in being very deterministic make obvious sense to me.
 As you said, 2 plus 2 must always consistently equal 4 or even when I add something to my cart that should always have the same effect.

 But when it comes to data science and I guess maybe I’m specifically thinking of machine learning, there are a lot of methods that have nondeterministic steps.
 How can we maintain some semblance of reproducibility when algorithms leveraged some random data to make a choice in formulating a model?